Man drinking water in the kitchen

 Omega-3 fatty acids are essential for the body, acting as building blocks for cells and supporting many of the body’s most fundamental processes.
-However, many people do not receive an adequate amount of these healthy fats in their daily diet.
+However, many people do not receive an adequate amount of these essential fatty acids in their daily diet.
 Taking a supplement is a great way to ensure that you get enough of these vital nutrients.

 At iwi life, our goal is to provide you with the nutrients you need to feel your best and maintain your overall health.